Studies in Additive Number Theory by Circles of Partition: The density of points on the circle of partition

 for $s\in \mathbb{N}$.
 It follows that the corresponding points on the CoP $\mathcal{C}(n)$, namely

-are equally spaced and the chord joining two of these adjacent points are of equal distance.
-Similarly points on the other end of the axis are equally spaced and the chords joining any of these two adjacent points are of equal distance $s$.
-Let us enumerate them as follows
+are equally spaced and the chord that joins two of these adjacent points are of equal distance.
+Similarly, the points on the other end of the axis are equally spaced and the chords that join any of these two adjacent points are of equal distance $s$.
+We enumerate them as follows